bgebhardt/osx_bin/README.md

 pip install Pygments
 ```

+You can also install Python from its downloadable installer at [Download Python at Python.org]( https://www.python.org/downloads/ )

 ## Installation
 Make sure a ~/bin directory does not exist.
 It will clone the repository to your home directory.